sptrakesh/config-db/README.md

 Short (less than 5 bytes) messages may be sent to the service as a *keep-alive* message.
 Service will echo the message back to the client.
 Examples include `ping`, `noop`, etc.

+## API
+A high-level client API to interact with the service is provided.
+The interface hides the complexities involved with making TCP/IP requests using flatbuffers.
+The [api](src/api/api.h) presents an interface that is very similar to the persistence interface used internally by the service.
+The API maintains a connection pool to the service and performs the required interactions using the flatbuffer models.

+**Note:** API **must** be initialised via the `init` function before first use.

+See [integration test](test/integration/api.cpp) for sample usage of the API.
+The *shell** application is built using the client API.

 ## Utilities